Robie is an Italian artist who now lives in the US. She loves to share useful vacation tips and first-hand knowledge about Italy.

 A day in Rome, Italy: So Much to See, So Little Time!

-Here are some highlights from my 24-hour stay in Rome, the capital of Italy.
-I went with my family and below I go over how we handled sightseeing Rome in one day.
-However you decide to approach it, you can't go wrong with a walking tour of Italy's capital.
+In this article are some highlights from my 24-hour stay in Rome, the capital of Italy.
+I go over how I handled sightseeing Rome in one day with my husband and two kids.

 In our stop-over we stayed from 5 pm of one day to the 5 pm of the day after, on December 26.

 As first stop we checked in at our Hotel, which is located 700 meters from St. Peter’s Square, then went for the first walk in the warm Roman night.